 The problem is that battle royale games were popping up left and right with little to no ingenuity between them.
 That’s not necessarily to say any all of them were bad games, I just felt like the idea of battle royale was burning out as fast as it had caught fire.
 Obviously, the genre is going nowhere any time soon, with 250 Million registered Fortnite players, it will go down in the sands of time as one of the most successful games/genres ever.

 Fortnite initially stood out from the other BR games with its cartoony graphics and unique building aspect.
-With its success, it’s no surprise that many developers wanted to try and tap into the crowd in hopes of piggy-backing on their success while the genre was hot.
-One of those studios was tinyBuild Games, they had a plan to make a game which would not only hopefully pull in the crowd but also be unique enough that it doesn’t just feel like another cookie cutter battle royale.
+With its success, it’s no surprise that many developers wanted to try and tap into the crowd in hopes of piggybacking on their success while the genre was hot.
+One of those studios was tinyBuild Games, they had a plan to make a game that would not only hopefully pull in the crowd but also be unique enough that it doesn’t just feel like another cookie-cutter battle royale.
 Thus, Pandemic Express was born…

 Pandemic Express – Zombie Escape is currently still in production, however, it’s currently playable under Steam’s ‘Early Access’ program.
 We were given a review code by the developers to get a hands-on look at the game they have been working on and so far, things are looking as if it is full steam ahead!
 This game has a unique spin which started off a battle royale but quickly morphed into something that is so much more!